Storey Morutoa: Women's Caucus: 2014–2019

 After the 2014 general election, Morutoa was the MP who nominated Jacob Zuma for election to his second term as President of South Africa; she said that her motion was the will of "the African National Congress and millions of South Africans".
-During the legislative term that followed, she chaired Parliament's Joint Multi-Party Women's Caucus.
+During the following legislative term, she chaired Parliament's Joint Multi-Party Women's Caucus.

 Under her leadership, the caucus made the legal status of sex work a priority issue.
 Morutoa advocated strongly for the full decriminalisation of sex work, arguing that it was the only way to allow sex workers full access to the criminal justice system, had the potential to address South Africa's HIV/AIDS crisis, and was supported both by evidence and by sex workers themselves.
-When the South African Law Reform Commission published a report which recommended against full decriminalisation, the women's caucus under Morutoa held a summit on sex workers at which stakeholders were invited to make submissions on the report and broader policy.
+When the South African Law Reform Commission published a report recommending against full decriminalisation, the women's caucus under Morutoa held a summit on sex workers, at which stakeholders were invited to submit on the report and on broader policy.